Yashvardhan17/Crypto-Price-Alert/README.md

 install the packages

-- Flask
+- Flask  = for restAPI
-- URL Lib
+- URL Lib  = for URLs
-- Flask - SQLAlchemy
+- Flask - SQLAlchemy =for DATABASE
-- JWT
+- JWT  = for authentication
-- Flask - Marshmallow
+- Flask - Marshmallow = Schema
--
+- smtpd = for EMAIL

 Made together with Chaitanya Sapre 19BAI10131